Urban Water Cycle Story

 Pump stations are needed throughout the system to help move the wastewater uphill.
 Gravity then moves the wastewater to the next pump station along the pipeline.
 Pump stations can get clogged with trash such as flushable wipes, that’s why it’s so important not to use the toilet like a trash can.

 Once the wastewater arrives at the treatment plant, there are physical and biological processes to treat and clean the wastewater.
 Most of the treated water, or effluent, is released into Budd Inlet.
-For more information on LOTT’s wastewater treatment process view this slideshow or visit LOTT’s website.
+For more information on LOTT’s wastewater treatment process visit our LOTT website.

 Some of the treated water is sent to the Reclaimed Water Plant, where it is cleaned even more.
 This Class A Reclaimed Water is high-quality water that can be used for irrigation and other non-drinking uses.